 Please bring a photo ID that you can share through the window of your vehicle.
-Only those with an appointment will be tested unless additional people in the vehicle arrive during the open windows stated above.
+Only those with an appointment will be tested unless you are at a testing site that takes drive-ups (Appling site only).

 Should your symptoms worsen prior to receiving your test results, contact your primary care provider or report to the emergency department with severe symptoms.